Stupid Fucking Bird

 Stupid Fucking Bird is a contemporary adaptation of Anton Chekhov's 1896 play The Seagull, written by American playwright Aaron Posner, co-founder of the Arden Theatre Company in Philadelphia.
 Posner has written multiple adaptations of Chekhov and Shakespeare's works.
-In 2013, Stupid Fucking Bird premiered at the Woolly Mammoth Theatre Company in Washington, DC.
+In 2013, Stupid Fucking Bird premiered at the Woolly Mammoth Theatre Company in Washington, D.C.
 According to Howard Shalwitz, the play takes a satirical spin on a theatrical classic, but has the essence of Chekhov's original intent for the piece—what it means to create art.

 Writing process

 Aaron Posner has a large collection of adaptations of classical works in his repertoire.
 While directing another production at the Woolly Mammoth Theatre Company, a friend of Posner remarked that the actors cast in the show would be ideal for a Chekhov play.
 This sparked the initial idea for Stupid Fucking Bird in Posner, who began work on the idea.
 His first draft loosely followed the plot of The Seagull— although he cut and combined the original group of characters to create a cast of seven.
 The draft was tested when Posner, the director, and the actors were invited to Lake George Theatre Lab in Upstate New York.
 There, Posner and his team worked on final edits.
 Throughout the week, they workshopped the script: the team held cold readings, blocked, rehearsed; and to close the week, performed in front of an audience.
-James Suggs supplied the musical score for the show, which—like the show itself—was influenced by contemporary music, but drew inspiration from Russian opera and dance.
-Finally, the show premiered at the Woolly Mammoth Theatre Company in Washington DC on May 31, 2013.
+James Sugg supplied the musical score for the show, which—like the show itself—was influenced by contemporary music, but drew inspiration from Russian opera and dance.
+Finally, the show premiered at the Woolly Mammoth Theatre Company in Washington, D.C. on May 31, 2013.
 The show received positive reviews and is noted as a successful adaptation of Chekhov, containing the intensity, tragedy, humor, and thought-provoking content for which Chekhov is known.